shreni123/docs-csm/upgrade/network/chn_enable.md

 ## Update Phase

-**Recommend** copying and storing all data in ${UPDATEDIR} off-system in a version control repository is hightly recommended.
+**Recommend** copying and storing all data in ${UPDATEDIR} off-system in a version control repository is highly recommended.

 ### Update SLS